mnikander/cpp_algorithm/README.md

 # Algorithms

-Naive implementations of several useful algorithms are available.
+These algorithm implementations are designed for ease-of-use, but are hard-coded to std::vector and do copy-by-value, which makes them slow.
-These are designed for ease-of-use, but are hard-coded to std::vector and do copy-by-value, which makes them slow.
+It does allow playing around with the algorithms early on, and are a first step on the road to the faster implementations.

 ## Creation and insertion
 - iota